 Embrace yourself this generously.

 - Verse 56, The Radiance Sutras

-"Yoga isn't a juice cleanse in a bikini in Bali, it is being in union with ourselves, our WHOLE selves, and especially the parts we hide from ourselves.
+"Yoga isn't a juice cleanse in a bikini in a resort, it is being in union with ourselves, our WHOLE selves, and especially the parts we hide from ourselves.

 Yoga gives us the space for inquiry into our light and our shadow selves so that they can start to work together in harmony.
 The practice informs our purpose.
 We do long holds, balancing poses, and meditation to practice getting comfortable being uncomfortable.
 To see things from different points of view.
 To remind ourselves that feelings and sensation are temporary.
 To feel into our bodies so we can listen to what they have to say.